cfarkas/deeplearning-skincancer2021-udec/README.md

 ## Images to h5 for python

 ## Usage
-server_script_v1.py must be executed inside HAM10000 folder.
+To implement the analysis, server_script_v1.py must be executed inside HAM10000 folder.
 The script will take as input the two folders containing ~5000 images each and the metadata (HAM10000_metadata.csv).
 In ubuntu 16.04:

 ```
 usage: server_script_v1.py [-h] [--size SIZE] [--epochs EPOCHS]